thetribeio/generator-project/README.md

 # @thetribe/generator-project

-## Why do we do the project generator
+## Why do we do the project generator ?
-During the bootstrap of each project we write a lot of configurations boilerplate - spending each time a few days doing the same taks again and again
+During the bootstrap of each project we write a lot of configuration boilerplate - spending each time a few days doing the same tasks again and again

 The generator is here to make us more efficient when starting a new project by generating a scaffolded project: